 Laos: The Birthplace of the U.S. Physician Assistant?

 This is part nine of a ten-part series by documentary filmmaker Adam Halbur on the PA model around the world.
-Today we go back to where some may say the PA profession first got its start.
+Today, we go back to where some say the PA profession first started.
 The country of Laos.
-Reincarnation: Returning to the Birthplace of the U.S. Physician Assistant This blog will be brief, as was […]
+Reincarnation: Returning to the Birthplace of the U.S. Physician Assistant When I heard that American physician assistants were volunteering in […]

 Podcast Episode 85: Ten Mixed Multiple Choice Questions